haxpor/lazyfoo-sdl2c/README.md

 The C port is not 100% similar to the original.
 May be slightly different, or more customization for learning purpose.
 So watch out and look at the code!

+Others as follows

+* `LTexture.c` and `LTexture.h` are gradually improved, refactored, and added more functionality on top slightly more from original tutorial.
+If you need a more updated version of it, look at the most recent sample.

 # License
 [MIT](https://github.com/haxpor/lazyfoo-sdl2c/blob/master/LICENSE), Wasin Thonkaew